sophgo/bootloader-arm64/u-boot/doc/usage/cmd/dm.rst

     Shows the device name as well as the tree structure, since child devices are shown attached to their parent.

+If -s is given, the top-level devices (those which are children of the root device) are shown sorted in order of uclass ID, so it is easier to find a particular device type.

 dm uclass
 ~~~~~~~~~